-If you don’t mind sacrificing some space inside your car, especially in the trunk, getting your subwoofer a proper subwoofer box design results in a substantial upgrade in audio quality!
-You’ll hear and feel the difference, especially in the bass that it can produce.
-For the best results, though, we recommend getting an aftermarket subwoofer box design.
+If you don’t mind sacrificing some space inside your car, especially in the trunk, getting your subwoofer a proper subwoofer box design can substantially upgrade audio quality.
+With the best and loudest subwoofer box for deep bass, you’ll hear and feel the difference, especially in the bass that it can produce.
+For optimal results, we recommend getting an aftermarket subwoofer box design.

-True, it is possible to do make and design your own box.
+It is possible to make and design your own box, and maybe even design one that goes well with the aesthetics of your car.
 However, unless you know what you’re doing, you won’t be able to get the most out of your subwoofer.
 You might even make it sound worse!
-Not to mention, if you lack the experience, you’ll likely be able to design one that goes well with the aesthetics of your car.

 With that said, we recommend that you scroll down and check out our top picks!